BenRoshan100/BenRoshan100/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=benroshan100&style=flat-square)
 <p>
   <em>
-One year's worth of experience as a Data Analyst for a fintech firm.
-Specialized in crunching numbers with the help of SQL and generating automated reports with the help of Python.
-Curated critical KPI metrics which have a significant impact on business drivers.
-Have also developed multiple dashboards via Quicksight and Google Data Studio which has helped business steer into making better data-driven decisions.<br> <b>Tech stack : Python, R, SQL, Quicksight, Tableau, PowerBI <b>
+Two year's worth of experience as a Data Analyst in the arena of fintech and mobility.
+Specialized in crunching numbers with the help of SQL and generating automated reports with the help of Python and R. Curated critical KPI metrics which have a significant impact on business drivers.
+Have also developed multiple dashboards via Metabase, Grafana, Quicksight and Looker Studio which has helped business steer into making better data-driven decisions.<br> <b>Tech stack : Python, R, SQL, Quicksight, Tableau, PowerBI, Git, Metabase, Grafana <b>
   </em>
  </p>